tom-howard/ros/content/amr31001/lab1.md

 ### Velocity Control

-The motion of any mobile robot can be defined in terms of it's three *principal axes*: `X`, `Y` and `Z`.
+The motion of any mobile robot can be defined in terms of its three *principal axes*: `X`, `Y` and `Z`.
 In the context of our TurtleBot3 Waffle, these axes (and the motion about them) are defined as follows:

 ![](/figures/tb3_axes.svg?width=20cm)

 In theory then, a robot can move *linearly* or *angularly* about any of these three axes, as shown by the arrows in the figure.
 That's six *Degrees of Freedom* (DOFs) in total, achieved based on a robot's design and the actuators it is equipped with.
-Take a look back at the `rosmsg list` output in **TERMINAL 2**.
-Hopefully it's a bit clearer now that these topic messages are formatted to give a ROS Programmer the ability to *ask* a robot to move in any one of it's six DOFs.
+Take a look back at the `rosmsg info` output in **TERMINAL 2**.
+Hopefully it's a bit clearer now that these topic messages are formatted to give a ROS Programmer the ability to *ask* a robot to move in any one of its six DOFs.

 ```txt
 geometry_msgs/Vector3 linear